nyxtechnology/gitlab-docker/README.md

 7- Run `sudo echo '127.0.0.1       gitlab.local' >> /etc/hosts`
 (update local domain to reflect you setup in case you have changed `GITLAB_HOST` variable in `.env` file)

-8- Run `make exec "grep -r 'Password:' /etc/gitlab/"` and copy the password for root account (command output is similar to: `/etc/gitlab/initial_root_password:Password: BFDCwgfG3MUJ1Ilvy6170iW+1ffoQr7RK4msOzKxgMw=`)
+8- Run `make getpass` and copy the password for root account (command output is similar to: `/etc/gitlab/initial_root_password:Password: BFDCwgfG3MUJ1Ilvy6170iW+1ffoQr7RK4msOzKxgMw=`)

 9- Access http://gitlab.local on your browser